Sillians/similarity-search-redis-vectorDatabase/README.md

 - Execute vector similarity search queries

-### FastAPI
-After following these steps, you should be able to access the Swagger UI by navigating to http://localhost:8001/docs in your browser.

 ## Key Concepts
 The core concepts covered include:

-- Using pre-trained NLP models like SentenceTransformers to generate semantic vector representations of text
+- Using pre-trained NLP models like `SentenceTransformers` to generate semantic vector representations of text
-- Storing and indexing vectors along with structured data in Redis
+- Storing and indexing vectors along with structured data in Redis (vector database)
 - Utilizing vector similarity KNN search and other query types in RediSearch
 - Ranking and retrieving results by semantic similarity